Adipose-secreted signaling protein: Orthologs

 There are about 281+ known orthologs for this gene, ranging from primates to invertebrates.

-Graph showing gene C20orf27 rate of divergence compared to cytochrome c and fibrinogen alpha.
+Graph showing gene ADISSP rate of divergence compared to cytochrome c and fibrinogen alpha.

 The closest related orthologs are selected from primates and mammals, and the sequence similarity ranks from 75% to 100%.
 The moderately related orthologs are selected from fishes and birds, and the sequence similarity ranks from 55% to 75%.
 The most distantly related orthologs are selected from invertebrates and trichoplax, and the sequence similarity ranks from 40% to 55%.
 The conserved amino acids are bold in the conceptional translation diagram.